zkurtz/shmistogram/README.md

 # shmistogram

-A shmistogram is a better histogram.
+A shmistogram is kind of like -- but better than -- a histogram.
 Enhancements include

-- handles peak mode points with a separate multinomial probability mass function so that peak modes don't obscured by membership in large bin
+- handle peak mode points with a separate multinomial probability mass function so that peak modes don't obscured by membership in large bin
-- supports variable bin-width with an agglomerative hierarchical clustering routine
+- support variable bin-width with an agglomerative hierarchical clustering routine

+See `demo.ipynb` for examples.

 THIS REPO IS EARLY CONCEPT PHASE ...
 COMING SOON